calzonelover/LimbCRs/README.md

 # Hi there
 Indirect measurement CRs spectrum from gamma-ray spectrum which measured by Fermi LAT
 # Issue
-* Why not ideally gaussian : Algorithm for Fit was broke !
 * FixRegionFlux branch : fix correction of region of interest when deal with theta-nadir shift due to LAT altitude
+* Flux value from exposure map was so weird
 # This work
 * Extract Limb's gamma-ray flux data from `finaltree.root` and `exposuremap` by `PerfecrFlux.py`, then keep processing file in `alldat.olo`
 * Find error of parameter by using Monte Carlo simulation : `ErrorStat.py` , `ErrorTotal.py`